AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 For example:
 `$$script[wildcard="*banner*text*"]`

-It will check, if the element's code contains two consecutive substrings `banner` and `text`.
+It will check, if the code of element contains two consecutive substrings `banner` and `text`.

 ##### `max-length`